Daingerfield Island Sailing Club

 • Serve as an ex-officio member of all committees

-• Serve as a liaison with District, Regional and/or National sailing associations and clubs
+• Serve as a liaison with District, Regional and National sailing associations and clubs

 • Fulfill other duties as may be expected of the office